Flamelet Connection to Turbulence Kinetic Energy Dissipation Rate: Viscous Dissipation and Enstrophy

 where the definition $S_1 + S_2 =1$ has been entered.
 The implication of Equation (\ref{23}) is that if $\epsilon$ were known from the resolved scale, a relation between $S^*$ and $S_1$ is established for the rotational flamelet.
 This relation could be useful for the Flamelet Progress Variable model as well.
 For example, with $S_1 = 1/2$, we find $S^* = \sqrt{\epsilon/(3\nu)}$, its peak value.
 As $S_1$ varies in the range $0\leq S_1\leq 1$, $S^*$ varies narrowly between $\sqrt{\epsilon/(4\nu)}$ and $\sqrt{\epsilon/(3\nu)}$.
 In the range $-1\leq S_1\leq 0$ (with inward swirl), $S^*$ varies more strongly between $\sqrt{\epsilon/(12\nu)}$ and $\sqrt{\epsilon/(3\nu)}$.

 Viscous dissipation actually occurs over a range of the smallest scales and not totally at the Kolmogorov scale.
-Therefore, we have reason to multiply $\epsilon$ in Equation (\ref{22}) by the coefficient $C_{vd}$ where $ C_{vd} <1$.
+Therefore, we have reason to multiply $\epsilon$ in Equations (\ref{22}) and (\ref{23}) by the coefficient $C_{vd}$ where $ C_{vd} <1$.
+This yields